nlippok/P41Collaborators/README.md

 * Suspensions were sonicated for at least 10 min before imaging.
 * Find above photo montages (montage_22,162,182,197.png & montage_206(1),206(2),Al,Fe.png) of single frames for each suspension at time 0min, 2min, 5min after sonification.
 * Also find above real time acquisitions (25 frames per second) of the different suspensions.
 The movie frame rate was slowed down by a factor of two.
-* All suspensions were recorded for 4 seconds (100 frames) at approximately 0 minutes, 2 minutes and 5 minutes after sonication.
+* Movies were recorded for 4 seconds (100 frames) at approximately 0 minutes, 2 minutes and 5 minutes after sonication.
 * A 5x scanning lens was used for imaging.
-The depth of field of the 10x was too short for observing groups of particles.
 * Suspensions were mounted at ~ 20 deg to avoid specular reflections from the glass tubes.
 * Suspension 206(3) opened during sonication and was accidentally destroyed.